phuongwj/my-notes/aws-certified-cloud-practitioner/3-digital-transformation_the-benefits-of-cloud.md

 - Elastic Compute Cloud EC2.
 - AWS Inferentiare (Inf1).
-- AWS Brakcet (for this one, you can actually use Quantum Computing as a service).
+- AWS Bracket (for this one, you can actually use Quantum Computing as a service).